cenkalti/dalga/README.md

 Dalga
 =====

 Dalga is a job scheduler.
+It's like cron-as-a-service.

 - Can schedule periodic or one-off jobs.
-- Stores jobs in a MySQL table.
+- Stores jobs in a MySQL table with location info.
 - Has an HTTP interface for scheduling and cancelling jobs.
 - Makes a POST request to the endpoint defined in config on the job's execution time.
+- Retries failed jobs with constant or exponential backoff.
-- Multiple instances can be run for scaling out.
+- Multiple instances can be run for high availability and scaling out.

 Install
 -------

-    $ go get github.com/cenkalti/dalga/cmd/dalga
+Use pre-built Docker image:

+    $ docker run -e DALGA_MYSQL_HOST=mysql.example.com cenkalti/dalga

+or download the latest binary from [releases page](https://github.com/cenkalti/dalga/releases).

 Usage
 -----

-Example config file is in the repository.
+See [example config file](https://github.com/cenkalti/dalga/blob/v3/dalga.toml) for configuration options.
+Configuration values can also be set via environment variables with `DALGA_` prefix.

-To create the table for storing jobs:
+First, you must create the table for storing jobs:

-    $ dalga -config dalga.ini -create-table
+    $ dalga -config dalga.toml -create-tables

 Then, run the server:

-    $ dalga -config dalga.ini
+    $ dalga -config dalga.toml

 Schedule a new job to run every 60 seconds: